Ballot bills introduced in the House of Commons since 1997Jump to full report >>

 Parliamentary business in the Commons is governed by the Standing Orders (SOs) of the House of Commons and links to the relevant SO are provided in the text below.

-The ballot procedure is one of three ways a backbench MP can introduce legislation.
+The ballot procedure (SO No.14.10) is one of three ways a backbench MP can introduce legislation.
 The ballot is held on the second sitting Thursday of the session.
 The 20 MPs successful in the ballot present their titles and nominate a date for Second Reading on the fifth sitting Wednesday of the session.
+Only the title of the bill is needed for the presentation, First Reading, of the bill; the full text of the bill is often not available until shortly before the Second Reading of the bill.

-Members can also introduce bills by two other means: the ‘10 Minute Rule’ procedure and by ordinary presentation.
+MPs can also introduce bills under the 10 Minute Rule procedure (SO No.14.6.c) and by ordinary presentation (SO No.23.2).
 Bills introduced under these procedures have to wait for ballot bills to be presented before they can be introduced.
 Ballot bills therefore take precedence in terms of parliamentary time available, see below.

-The time set aside by the House for consideration of private Members' legislation is limited to 13 Fridays in each session.
-Five extra Fridays were made available in the long 2010-15 session, the first session of the Coalition Government.
+The time set aside by the House for consideration of private Members' legislation is limited by SO NO. 14(8) to 13 Fridays in each session.
+Four extra Fridays were made available in the long 2010-12 session, following the Fixed Term Parliaments Act 2011.

 The first seven of these Fridays are reserved for Second Reading debates.
 Therefore bills that have made progress take precedence.
 Members drawn high in the ballot can nominate the first seven Fridays for their Second Reading and consequently their bills have more chance of making progress.